Governor Acts To Restore Voting Rights To Iowans With Felony Convictions

 Iowa was the only state that still permanently disenfranchised all felons unless they appealed directly to the governor.

-Reynolds' order restores voting rights to felons who have completed their sentence, including probation, parole, and special sentences that are associated with sex offenses.
+Reynolds' order restores voting rights to felons who have completed their sentence, including probation, parole and special sentences that are associated with sex offenses.
 Reynolds' order does not require payment of victim restitution or any other fines or fees as a condition of being able to vote, a point of contention in Florida that has been caught up in court.

 The order doesn't automatically restore voting rights to people convicted of murder, manslaughter, and other felony offenses included in Iowa's homicide code.
 Iowans who don't get their voting rights automatically restored upon completing their sentence can apply to the governor for individual rights restoration.

 Estimates put the number of Iowans disenfranchised because of a felony conviction between 50,000 and 60,000.
-The policy has had a racially disparate impact, banning nearly one in 10 Black Iowans of voting age from voting, according to a 2016 estimate from The Sentencing Project.
+The policy has had a racially disparate impact, banning nearly 1 in 10 Black Iowans of voting age from voting, according to a 2016 estimate from The Sentencing Project.

 Des Moines Black Lives Matter activists have been pressuring Reynolds to restore felon voting rights since early June, protesting at the capitol, outside her house and meeting with her twice to discuss the issue.